-View cart “Portals of a People: Twin Spirit, 2019” has been added to your cart.
+View cart “Portals of a People: Fireflies, 2019” has been added to your cart.

 STATEMENT Art making is my sieve for experiencing the world.
 Consequently, place often affects my direction.
 While on a 2007 Fulbright residency In Finland, I studied the rich heritage of Scandinavian design.
 This research led to further simplified forms.
 Natural objects are magnified and cropped until they become otherworldly.
 Like a 19th century naturalist, I often sketch and paint flora and fauna on site.
 Design considerations are evident through the implementation of graphic line, negative space, actual texture, and limited color.
 More recent trips to Japan have also had an important impact on my work.
 Personally, I grew up on the beaches of south Florida and Texas.
 Ecological concerns are an important aspect to my studio practice.
 Prints from actual plants with the collagraph technique enters some work.
 Overprinting richly painted watercolor monotypes with graphic woodcuts is another approach.
 Recently, I am using blind embossments and incorporating flocking to create texturally rich prints.
 Installations have also been part of my studio practice.
 In Coral Cadence, viewers can walk through a dark tunnel glowing with mushroom coral screen prints which gradually fade and diminish, under black lights.
 Some pieces offer reflections on gender variations within the natural world and non-Western cultures, such as my lightwork, Twin Spirit.
 Overall, a cast of shady plants, mutant crustaceans, and amorous microbes populate my art.
 These characters, like myself, are skipping or stumbling through a dystopic world.